lionheart/pwnedpasswords/README.md

 password = pwnedpasswords.Password("1231231231231231231231231231231231231231", plain_text=True)
 ```

-### check
+### `check`

 This is the preferred method to call the Pwned Passwords API.
-By default, the `check` method uses the `https://api.pwnedpasswords.com/range/` endpoint.
+By default, the `check` method uses the `https://api.pwnedpasswords.com/range/` endpoint, which is k-anonymous.

 ```python
 password = pwnedpasswords.Password("username")